cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     }
     ```

-2. Declare another extension method, this time for `CheckersSigningStargateClient` to actually make the move with parameters as they are given in the GUI components:
+2. Declare another extension method, this time for `CheckersSigningStargateClient`, to actually make the move with parameters as they are given in the GUI components:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/types/checkers/extensions-gui.ts#L25]
     declare module "../../checkers_signingstargateclient" {